What can businesses do about Scope 3 emissions?

 When you’ve taken action to reduce GHG emissions as much as possible, the logical next step is to mitigate the emissions that remain – your ‘residual emissions’.

-Working together with them could enable you to:
+Working with them could enable you to:

-- Work together to achieve emissions reductions faster.
+- Achieve emissions reductions faster.

 - Make working together to reduce emissions a contractual requirement for your future business relationships.
 It could even be one of your KPIs when identifying appropriate investments or leased assets.